-- (a) The HCA may determine that a nominee's prior experience, training, or other professional qualifications fulfill the work experience and/or training requirements for Nominal, Level I, or Level II Certification.
-The Director of Contracts & Strategic Sourcing (or delegate) may request an HCA decision if the nominee has obtained: - Professional level certification awarded by a nationally-recognized professional purchasing, contract management, logistics management, or supply chain management organization; - (2) Bachelor's or graduate degree from a nationally-accredited college or university, in the fields of purchasing or contract management; - (3) Graduate degree from a law school accredited by the American Bar Association; - (4) Documented, substantially extensive work experience and related training in a federal contracting or supply management for a federal agency; or - (5) Current FAC-C certification in addition to completion of the Intro to BPI class. - (b) The Director of Contracts & Strategic Sourcing (or delegate) shall submit the request for HCA consideration in writing, including: - (1) A brief business analysis of the merits for granting equivalency; - (2) A full discussion of the nominee's relevant training and experience with a crosswalk to the BPI criteria; - (3) The specific, desired level of certification; and - (4) A description of the potential negative impact on the contracting activity if disapproved. - (5) Copy of the individuals' current FAC-C certification, if applicable.
+- (a) The HCA may determine that a nominee's prior experience, training, or other professional qualifications fulfill the work experience and/or training requirements for Nominal or Professional Certification.
+The Director of Contracts & Strategic Sourcing (or delegate) may request an HCA decision if the nominee has obtained: - Professional certification awarded by a nationally-recognized professional purchasing, contract management, logistics management, or supply chain management organization; - (2) Bachelor's or graduate degree from a nationally-accredited college or university, in the fields of purchasing or contract management; - (3) Graduate degree from a law school accredited by the American Bar Association; - (4) Documented, substantially extensive work experience and related training in a federal contracting or supply management for a federal agency; or - (5) Current FAC-C certification in addition to completion of the Intro to BPI class.

-(c) The HCA may concur with the purchasing manager's request, grant a different level of certification based on the documentation presented, or reject the request with an explanation thereof.
+- (b) The Director of Contracts & Strategic Sourcing (or delegate) shall submit the request for HCA consideration in writing, including: - (1) A brief business analysis of the merits for granting equivalency; - (2) A full discussion of the nominee's relevant training and experience with a crosswalk to the BPI criteria; - (3) The specific, desired level of certification; and - (4) A description of the potential negative impact on the contracting activity if disapproved. - (5) Copy of the individuals' current FAC-C certification, if applicable. - (c) The HCA may concur with the supervisors request or reject the request based on the documentation presented.
+If the request is rejected, the HCA will provide a brief explanation.